rogervinas/testwebapp/README.md

 * Each route is configured with a **controller** subscribed at the end of the [**Observable Stream**](http://reactivex.io/RxJava/javadoc/rx/Observable.html).
 * Like most web application frameworks the **MVC** pattern is used.

-Example of the GET route to serve pages to an authorized user:
+Example of the GET route to serve pages to an authorized user, being each R one HTTP request:

 ```
 ( -----R-----R--R-----R-----R-------R------R------|-> )